CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 }
 ```

 Here we have added a `key` prop to the `li` element.
-A documentation page explaining in more depth is in the further reading section but basically the `key` prop has a special meaning in React because it is used internally to keep track of which element in the list is which.
+The `key` prop has a special meaning in React because it is used internally to keep track of which element in the list is which.
+A documentation page explaining in more depth is in the further reading section.

 ## Importing/Exporting Components

-To help organise your code, components can be imported and exported just like any other JavaScript code ([interactive example](https://codesandbox.io/s/1z6xozl81l)):
+Organise your code by importing and exporting components.
+This works in the same way as regular JavaScript import and exports. ([interactive example](https://codesandbox.io/s/1z6xozl81l)):

 ```js
 import Greeting from "./Greeting";